Tin: History

 Tin extraction and use can be dated to the beginnings of the Bronze Age around 3000 BC, when it was observed that copper objects formed of polymetallic ores with different metal contents had different physical properties.
 The earliest bronze objects had a tin or arsenic content of less than 2% and are believed to be the result of unintentional alloying due to trace metal content in the copper ore.
 The addition of a second metal to copper increases its hardness, lowers the melting temperature, and improves the casting process by producing a more fluid melt that cools to a denser, less spongy metal.
 This was an important innovation that allowed for the much more complex shapes cast in closed molds of the Bronze Age.
 Arsenical bronze objects appear first in the Near East where arsenic is commonly found with copper ore, but the health risks were quickly realized and the quest for sources of the much less hazardous tin ores began early in the Bronze Age.
 This created the demand for rare tin metal and formed a trade network that linked the distant sources of tin to the markets of Bronze Age cultures.

 Cassiterite (SnO_{2}), the oxide form of tin, was most likely the original source of tin.
 Other tin ores are less common sulfides such as stannite that require a more involved smelting process.
 Cassiterite often accumulates in alluvial channels as placer deposits because it is harder, heavier, and more chemically resistant than the accompanying granite.
 Cassiterite is usually black or dark in color, and these deposits can be easily seen in river banks.
 Alluvial (placer) deposits may incidentally have been collected and separated by methods similar to gold panning.

+Tin replaced silver as the main export commodity of Bolivia in the early 20th century as it was used in solder as the canning industry greatly expanded.
+Starting in the late 1920s tin prices began a long trend of gradual decline.
+During the Second World War Bolivian tin mining magnate Simón Iturri Patiño was believed to be one of the five wealthiest men in the world.

+Later, in 1985 the crash of international tin prices led to the 1985 Bolivian economic crisis.
+Bolivian company Corporación Minera de Bolivia (COMIBOL) was forced to lay off over 20,000 miners.